 Plenty of Products on the Market To Purchase: If you don’t want to try your hand at building a home, buy one.
-I like the house that attach to a building and are not left unstable and to hang in the wind.
+I like the house that attaches to a building and are not left unstable and to hang in the wind.
 Excellent choices on Amazon.

-What Other Bees Will Use the Same House?
-Leaf cutter bees.
+Yes, leafcutter bees will.
 They are a little later in the season and your garden pollinators.

 Until next time friends.
 Take Care!